tv

 "My initial reaction was to say no," she wrote.
 "Until I looked around the writers’ room and realised I was the only person who identified as a person with a disability."

-She commandeered respect in the writers' room.
+She commanded respect in the writers' room.

 "When Finch had the floor, she was not to be interrupted, and took whatever time she needed drawing out her stories.
 Anyone else could lose their job for being such a room hog," Vanity Fair contributing editor Evgenia Peretz wrote.